 10. Christina & the Queens

-Christina and the Queens is not a band, but a French solo pop artist whose real name is Héloïse Letissier.
+Christina and the Queens is not a band, but a French solo pop singer whose real name is Héloïse Letissier.
 Hailing from Nantes, this talented writer-performer sings in French, English, and even a bit of Italian at times.

 11. Julien Doré

 Julien Doré’s breakthrough came as the winner of Nouvelle Star (the French version of American Idol) that he auditioned for on a lark, to get exposure for his band.
 After winning, a duet with Coeur de Pirate in Pour un infidéle hit the top of the pop charts and he has remained one of the top interesting French musicians ever since.

 12. Big Flo et Oli

 The French rapper duo Big Flo and Oli are two brothers from Toulouse, Florian and Olivio.
 Their father is Argentian and their mother French, a mix of influences that is quite apparent in their music.

 14. Black M

 Hip hop artist Black M is of Guinean origin and grew up in Paris’s 13th arrondissement.
-He used to be part of the legendary French rap group Sexion d’assaut, along with other famous artists like Maître Gims and Soprano who also belonged at various points in time.
+He used to be part of the legendary French rap group Sexion d’assaut, along with other famous rappers and singers like Maître Gims and Soprano who also belonged at various points in time.